awsdocs/aws-ruby-developer-guide/doc_source/dynamo-example-load-table-items-from-json.rst

     :keywords: AWS SDK for Ruby code examples, DynamoDB

-The following example adds the items from the JSON file *movie_data.json* to the :code-ruby:`movies` table in the :code-ruby:`us-west-2` region.
+The following example adds the items from the JSON file *movie_data.json* to the :code-ruby:`Movies` table in the :code-ruby:`us-west-2` region.

 .. literalinclude:: ./example_code/dynamodb/dynamodb_ruby_example_load_movies.rb
    :lines: 13-36